yykids/Network-VPC/en/console-guide.md

 * Gateways of subnets included to a routing table are automatically added.

-* "Default Routing Table" cannot be deleted.
+* “Default routing table” cannot be deleted.
+It shall be deleted along with VPC on its deletion.

 * Gateways of subnets and internet cannot be deleted from the list of routers.